Federal Aviation Administration (FAA), Department of Transportation (DOT).

 However, if an agency determines that a rule is not expected to have a significant economic impact on a substantial number of small entities, section 605(b) of the RFA provides that the head of the agency may so certify and a regulatory flexibility analysis is not required.
 The certification must include a statement providing the factual basis for this determination, and the reasoning should be clear.

-As noted in the Regulatory Evaluation section, this proposed rule would not have additional costs.
-Therefore, this proposed rule would not have a significant economic impact on a substantial number of firms.
-Therefore, as provided in section 605(b), the head of the FAA certifies that this rulemaking would not result in a significant economic impact on a substantial number of small entities.
+As noted in the Regulatory Evaluation section, this final rule will not have additional costs.
+Therefore, this final rule would not have a significant economic impact on a substantial number of firms.
+Therefore, as provided in section 605(b), the head of FAA certifies that this rulemaking would not result in a significant economic impact on a substantial number of small entities.

 C. International Trade Impact Assessment

 The Trade Agreements Act of 1979 (Pub.
 L. 96-39), as amended by the Uruguay Round Agreements Act (Pub.
 L. 103-465), prohibits Federal agencies from establishing standards or engaging in related activities that create unnecessary obstacles to the foreign commerce of the United States.
 Pursuant to these Acts, the establishment of standards is not considered an unnecessary obstacle to the foreign commerce of the United States, so long as the standard has a legitimate domestic objective, such as the protection of safety, and does not operate in a manner that excludes imports that meet this objective.
 The statute also requires consideration of international standards and, where appropriate, that they be the basis for U.S. standards.

 FAA has assessed the potential effect of this final rule and has determined that it will have a legitimate domestic objective, in that it will provide increased clarity and information to applicants as to the requirements for special flight authorizations to test supersonic aircraft.
 This rule will not operate in a manner as to affect foreign trade directly and, therefore, will have little or no effect on foreign trade.